The Social Network

 Why the ending lingers

 The final image lands because it is so small after all that velocity.
 Zuckerberg refreshing the friend request gives the movie a human emptiness the boardrooms and lawsuits were circling all along.
+The site has been built, the fortune is inevitable, the mythology is underway, and the one thing he still wants has been reduced to waiting for a notification.

 Editorial module